 Only if you pay the whole (and sometimes in part) of your council tax to Nottingham city council do you qualify as a city resident.
-If you are unsure we suggest you visit the travel centre to seek advice.
+If you are unsure we suggest you contact CityCard on the details above.

 Can I pay on the gate?

 We suggest that you buy your tickets in advance to avoid disappointment as we cannot guarantee that there will be tickets on the gate.

 Does my child need a ticket?